Abdul Ati al-Obeidi

-In 2011, amidst the First Libyan Civil War between Gaddafi loyalists and Anti-Gaddafi rebels, he was appointed Foreign Minister after the defection of Moussa Koussa.
-In fact, he had accompanied Koussa to Djerba, Tunisia before returning to Libya while Koussa defected to London.
+In 2011, amidst the First Libyan Civil War between Gaddafi loyalists and anti-Gaddafi rebels, he was appointed Foreign Minister after the defection of Moussa Koussa.
+In fact, he had accompanied Koussa to Djerba, Tunisia before returning to Libya while Koussa defected and went to London.
 On 3 April 2011 (a week after Koussa's defection), Obeidi flew to Greece to present a peace proposal to his counterpart Dimitrios Droutsas.

 On 31 August 2011, he was detained west of Tripoli by rebel forces.
 In June 2013, a court found him not guilty of a charge of mismanagement.

+Abdul Ati al-Obeidi died of a heart attack in Tripoli on 16 September 2023, at the age of 83.